 Derma rollers work by inflicting a minor injury on the outer layer of your skin.
 This in turn leads to an increase in the production of collagen, the release of some substance that can lead to growth and formation of new blood vessels.
 The result is plumper, more elastic, and generally healthier-looking skin.

 For many users, derma rolling or micro-needling has proven to be effective for treating acne scars, fine lines, stretch marks, scars, and other related skin issues.

 However, using a derma roller at home might not make a huge difference to your skin quickly as would be the case in professional micro-needling.
-So, if you want to see a huge difference for your skin problem fast, it is best to seek professional help.
+So, if you want to see a huge difference in your skin problem fast, it is best to seek professional help.
 But if you still want to do it at home, you need to first learn how to do it effectively for better results.